There is a lot of misinformation about Juicing. Is juicing Good or Bad for you? What about the fiber? And the Sugar?

 - Spinach: excellent source of protein, green power, beta carotenes, and chlorophyll.
 It Will not change the flavor of your juice.

 - Kale: also packed with protein and a great superfood.
 Don't forget to add their equally nutritious stems!

 - Cucumber: bring lots of water, great hydrating powers, and nurturing minerals.

 - Ginger: not a vegetable but a root.
 Not a fruit either.
-It adds excellent flavor and superpowers to your juice, such as reducing inflammation and aiding digestion.
+Drinking juice with ginger adds excellent flavor and superpowers to your juice, such as reducing inflammation and aiding digestion.

 Is Juicing healthy for you?
-If you don't have the time or will to eat all these fruits and vegetables in the morning and don't want to rely on poorly processed chemicals on supplements, juicing may be an excellent way to add them to your diet.
+If you don't have the time or will to eat all these whole fruits and vegetables in the morning and don't want to rely on poorly processed chemicals on supplements, juicing may be an excellent way to add them to your diet.

 We are big fans of juicing since we have experimented with changes in our overall wellbeing and health.
 So we start the day clean while nurturing our bodies and minds.

 A juice cleanse routine is beautiful, takes minutes, and wellbeing not only comes from the nutrients themselves but from rewarding your mind and body with a daily ritual.